PrefectHQ/prefect/docs/tutorials/storage.md

 ## Prerequisites

-The steps demonstrated in this tutorial assume you have access to a storage location in a third party service such as AWS, Azure or GitHub.
+The steps demonstrated in this tutorial assume you have access to a storage location in a third-party service such as AWS, Azure, or GitHub.

 To create a storage block, you will need the storage location (for example, a bucket or container name) and valid authentication details such as access keys or connection strings.